 There are several campsites along this stretch of the coast between Morar and Arisaig with fantastic views out to the Small Isles (Rum, Eigg), with Invercaimbe also recommended.

 Set in a superb location right in among Caledonian pine trees in the heart of the Cairngorms National Park, Rothiemurcus is the perfect location to experience wild Scotland at its best.
 You have walking and mountain bike trails right beside the site and another 50 outdoor activities able to be booked at the nearby Rothiemurcus Centre.
 You’re just up the road from Aviemore with all the facilities of this main holiday centre.
 Choose between three distinct camping areas: in among tall pines, beside the small river or on the island formed by the river.
 And best of all, after an energetic day enjoying the outdoors, there’s a modern, heated washblock.

 An excellent alternative nearby is Glenmore Campsite, right beside Loch Morlich, which is run by Forest Holidays.

 As I say, choosing a Top 10 is a subjective matter – I’d be interested to hear if you think I’ve missed any other great sites out.
-It’s also worth pointing out that wild camping is enshrined in law in Scotland (unlike in England and many other parts of the world) – look out for a future Top 10 guide to wild camping spots.
+It’s also worth pointing out that wild camping is enshrined in law in Scotland (unlike in England and many other parts of the world).